 a S/T protein kinase of the CAMKL family.
 A tumor suppressor that helps control cell structure, polarity, apoptosis and energy homeostasis.
 Phosphorylates AGS3 (activator of G-protein signaling 3) GPR domains, regulating the interaction of GPR-containing proteins with G-proteins.
 A cytosolic protein complex comprised of LKB1, the pseudokinase STRAD, and the MO25 scaffold protein.
 Activates AMPK and several related protein kinases.
 AMPK plays a predominant role as the master regulator of cellular energy homeostasis, controlling downstream effectors that regulate cell growth and apoptosis in response to cellular ATP concentrations.
 The Lkb1/Strad/Mo25 complex can polarize single epithelial cells, leading to the formation of a brush border containing microvilli on the apical surface.
 Mutation in the corresponding gene causes Peutz-Jeghers syndrome (PJS), an autosomal dominant disorder characterized by benign GI tract polyps and dark skin lesions of the mouth, hands and feet.
 A variety of other LKB1 gene mutations have been associated with the formation of sporadic cancers in several tissues.
 Note: This description may include information from UniProtKB.

-Protein type: Protein kinase, Ser/Thr (non-receptor); Protein kinase, CAMK; Kinase, protein; CAMK group; CAMKL family; LKB subfamily
+Protein type: Tumor suppressor; Protein kinase, Ser/Thr (non-receptor); Autophagy; EC 220.127.116.11; Protein kinase, CAMK; Kinase, protein; CAMK group; CAMKL family; LKB subfamily

 LTP: The number of records in which this modification site was determined using site-specific methods.
 SS methods include amino acid sequencing, site-directed mutagenesis, modification site-specific antibodies, specific MS strategies, etc.